juliaferraioli/opensource-timeline/README.md

 - `referenceURI`, a link that acts as a citation for the event
 - `imageURI`, a link to an image that represents the event (optional)
 - `mediaURIs`, a list of links that provide additional context (optional)
-- `eventType`, using one of the following strings:
-  - `launch`, for events such as the introduction of `git`
-  - `period`, for events such as the era prior to software being copyrightable
-  - `release`, for events such as UNIX's fourth edition which was rewritten in `C`
-  - `vulnerability`, for events such as Heartbleed or Log4shell
-  - `milestone`, for events such as Linux breaking 3% of market share for desktop in 2020
-  - `founding`, for events such as the establishment of the Open Source Initiative (OSI)
-  - `societal`, for events such as the push for open source codes of conduct
 - `tags`, a list of keywords that add context (optional)

 The official schema is captured in [schema.json](schema.json), which is enforced when adding new entries to the timeline.